Artifaqt/ak-analysis/README.md

 2. Complete surveillance
 3. Could get your account banned
 4. No way to disable it
-5. 88% of commands are black boxes (VM-protected)
+5. 38% of commands are still VM-protected black boxes
+6. Even "readable" scripts are unverified and potentially harmful

 ### Safer Alternatives: